Soostone/ghcjs-perf/README.md

 # GHCJS Performance Problems

 This repo demonstrates significant GHCJS build performance problems with TemplateHaskell.
-There are three modules which differ in very small ways but have very different build times.
+There are four modules which differ in very small ways but have very different build times.
 Here are the results:

     $ time ghcjs --make src/ThPerf1.hs